Seven Easy Outdoor Plants for Everyone

 I love hostas.
 They make great additions to all kinds of gardens and are a very easy outdoor plant to have.

-One of the nice features of a hosta is they prefer a bit of shade, which can make them ideal for those shadier, hard to fill spots.
+One of the nice features of a hosta is that they prefer a bit of shade, which can make them ideal for those shadier, hard-to-fill spots.

 However, the amount of shade they tolerate will depend on the leaf colour.
 Leaf colour can range from solid greens, so deep they’re called blue, to creamy whites and greens of the variegated varieties.

-The soil should be kept moist, but not sopping wet.
+The soil should be kept moist but not sopping wet.
 Hostas can tolerate some drought, especially mature plants, and they will survive with just normal rainfall.
-However, to keep them looking lush and growing well, you’ll want to water, especially in sunnier spots.
+However, to keep them looking lush and growing well, you’ll want to water them, especially in sunnier spots.

-If the leaves are wilting and turning brown, that may be a sign the soil is too dry.
-As with marigolds, always water hostas from the base of the foliage vs overhead.
+If the leaves are wilting and turning brown, that may be a sign that the soil is too dry.
+As with marigolds, always water hostas from the base of the foliage rather than overhead.

-One thing to note about hostas, and to keep in mind when planting, slugs, snails, deer and rabbits are also hosta lovers.
+One thing to note about hostas and to keep in mind when planting is that slugs, snails, deer, and rabbits are also hosta lovers.

 Coral Bells